 Since Hulu is a curated platform, your film must also go through a pitching process before it is accepted.
 Hulu also offers social sharing options that allow for your film to easily be shared across networks.

 Hulu’s profits were split per view on the AVOD platform, and the filmmaker receives 50% of what they collect.
 On Hulu Plus, the filmmaker receives a flat fee, much like with Netflix.

-As of summer of 2016, Hulu actually began to change their business model to be more directly in competition with Netflix.
+As of the summer of 2016, Hulu actually began to change its business model to be more directly in competition with Netflix.
 All of their pre-existing free AVOD has been moved over to Yahoo Movies, which means that the flagship Hulu platform no longer offers any free content without becoming a paid subscriber.

 From a content provider standpoint, what is most exciting is that Hulu is due to begin offering license deals for the films they do choose to pick up, meaning that filmmakers will now know a minimum amount of revenue coming in from one of the biggest platforms in the game.